 - No taxes

-CFDs do not give you any ownership, so they're not considered as being assets.
+CFDs do not give you any ownership, so they're not considered assets.
 Therefore, you don't pay any taxes when financial instruments are sold since you never actually bought them.

 - Trading at a low cost

-Transaction costs are included in the spread between purchase prices and short selling prices (the spread).
+Transaction costs are included in the difference between your purchase price and the selling price (the spread).
 Fees for CFD transactions are therefore lower than those of regular securities.

-- You get to decided when you close your position
+- You get to decide when you close your position

 Unlike futures and certificates, and other derivatives such as warrants and options, CFDs don't have expiration dates, you can close a position at any time.